iandev/php-vcache/README.md

 ## Usage:

 Place this in your index.php or wherever your application root is.
-This was tested with wordpress by entering this code in the index.php file and substituting the commented section below (/*your PHP application starting point here*/) with the original wordpres index.php code.
+This was tested with wordpress by entering this code in the index.php file and substituting the commented section below (/*your PHP application starting point here*/) with the original wordpress index.php code.

 ```php
 include "cache.php";